-- To Provide a Significantly Enhanced City Centre Environment
+To Provide a Significantly Enhanced City Centre Environment

 - Transition to a low traffic City Centre:

-- Remove through private car traffic in order to provide more space for a growing number of City Centre residents, workers, shoppers and visitors;
+- Remove unnecessary through private car traffic from the City Centre;

-- Improve Air Quality;
+- Improve Air Quality:

 - Reduce transport and traffic noise;

 - Enhance the visual environment:

 - Improve the public realm;

 - Increase biodiversity; and

 - Protect and enhance the experience of the city's natural and architectural heritage.

-- To Facilitate the Delivery of a Net-Zero City Centre Transport System - Transition to Zero Emissions transport; - Reduce access for carbon emitting vehicles; - Accommodate high-capacity low-emission public transport; - Prioritise walking and cycling; and - Provide the transport interventions that support compact and consolidated development. - To Improve the City Centre's Economy and Liveability - Increase the opportunities for people to travel to, from, within and through Dublin City Centre efficiently, effectively and sustainably; - Increase the capacity of the transport system; - Prioritise sustainable transport capacity; - Prepare for the introduction of the major public transport projects and take advantage of the opportunities they will create. - Support access for deliveries, disabled people, emergency services and other essential vehicles; - Manage vehicular access to the City Centre; - Meet the Dublin City Development Plan mode share targets; - Support the night-time economy and cultural sectors; and - Ensure that the City Centre is accessible for all.
+To Facilitate the Delivery of a Net-Zero City Centre Transport System

+- Transition to Zero Emissions transport; - Reduce access for carbon emitting vehicles; - Accommodate high-capacity low-emission public transport; - Prioritise walking and cycling; and - Provide the transport interventions that support compact and consolidated development.

+To Improve the City Centre's Economy and Liveability

+- Increase the opportunities for people to travel to, from, within and through Dublin City Centre efficiently, effectively and sustainably; - Increase the capacity of the transport system; - Prioritise sustainable transport capacity: - Prepare for the introduction of the major public transport projects and take advantage of the opportunities they will create. - Support access for deliveries, disabled people, emergency services and other essential vehicles: - Allow limited vehicular access to the City Centre; - Meet the Dublin City Development Plan mode share targets; - Support the night-time economy and cultural sectors; and - Ensure that the City Centre is accessible for all.